Button design guide

 Size and shape

 Depending on the devices and context of the user action, always use an appropriate size for your button.
-For example, on mobile apps always use the button close to the thumb position and be sure it is big enough to be tapped.
+For example, for mobile apps, always use the button close to the thumb position and be sure it's big enough to be tapped.
 Keep in mind that larger buttons tend to lead to higher conversion rates.